Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 ## Overview

 [Jenkins](https://jenkins.io/){:target="_blank"} is a very popular Java-based open source continuous integration (CI) server that allows teams to continuously build applications across platforms.

-Azure Pipeline includes a native CI build server that allows compilation of applications on Windows, Linux and Mac platforms.
+Azure Pipeline includes the ability to build any application on any platform including Windows, Linux and Mac.
 However, it also integrates well with Jenkins for teams who already use or prefer to use Jenkins for CI.

-There are two ways to integrate Azure DevOps with Jenkins
+There are two ways to integrate Jenkins with Azure Pipelines:

-* One way is to  **run CI jobs only in Jenkins**.
-This involves the configuration of a CI pipeline in Jenkins and a web hook in Azure DevOps that invokes the CI process when source code is pushed by any member to a repository or a branch.
-An Azure CD pipeline  will be configured to connect to the Jenkins server through the configured service endpoint to fetch the compiled artifacts for the deployment.
+* One way is to  **run CI jobs in Jenkins** seperately.
+This involves  configuration of a CI pipeline in Jenkins and a web hook in Azure DevOps that invokes the CI process when source code is pushed to a repository or a branch.

-* The alternate way is to **wrap a Jenkins CI job inside a Azure Pipeline**.
-In this approach, a Jenkins build will be nested within a Azure build pipeline .
-A build definition will be configured with the **Jenkins** task to queue a job in Jenkins,  download the artifacts produced by the job and publish it to server or a shared folder.
-An Azure CD pipeline can be configured pick these build artifacts for deployment.
+* The alternate way is to **wrap a Jenkins CI job inside an Azure pipeline**.
+In this approach, a build definition will be configured in Azure Pipelines to use the **Jenkins** tasks to invoke a CI job in Jenkins, download and publish the artifacts produced by Jenkins.

+An Azure CD pipeline can be configured to pick these build artifacts, irrespective of the approach, for deployment.
 While there are pros and cons with both the approaches, the latter approach has multiple benefits:

  1. End-to-end traceability from work item to source code to build and release
  1. Triggering of a Continuous Deployment (CD) when the build is completed successfully